lolli42/TYPO3.CMS-Catharsis/README.md

 The following mainline changes evolved here and were committed upstream:
 * Removal of statictemplates extension
 * TCA bootstrap refactoring
-* System environment check in instal tool.
+* System environment check in install tool.
 * Major rewrite of install tool

 The travis-ci.org test execution of every commit and pull request can be found at https://travis-ci.org/lolli42/TYPO3.CMS-Catharsis